sourceoftruthdata/sot-colab-public/README.md

-# Soource of Truth Data Labs Free Colab GitHub Repository
+# Source of Truth Data Labs Free Colab GitHub Repository

 This repository contains a collection of free Google Colab notebooks that you can use to learn about machine learning, data science, and other topics.
 The notebooks are all open source, so you can modify them to fit your own needs.